If you think term insurance is a ‘waste of money’, think again…

 1. Term Insurance offers high life covers at lower premiums

 One of the major benefits of term insurance is its low cost, particularly if you buy online.
-When a policy is bought online, the benefit of cost save is transferred to the customer.
+When a policy is bought online, the benefit of cost saving is transferred to the customer.
 For example, Max Life’s Online Term Plan Plus offers a 28-year-old, non-smoker a life cover of Rs.
 1 crore for a premium of just Rs.
 563 per month.

-Additionally, the premiums are lower when you buy it a young age.
+Additionally, the premiums are lower when you buy it at a young age.
 Thus, the earlier you buy a term policy, the lower the premiums.

 2. Simplicity of Term Plans

 Understanding term insurance is easy.
 It is a pure life cover.
 This means that there is no investment component.
 One needs to simply pay premiums against which the insurer covers the life risk of the policyholder for a fixed duration.
 A term insurance policy can be bought through an advisor or directly online.

 Tax savings should not be the main reason to purchase a term policy; nevertheless, both the premiums as well as the payouts offer tax benefits and exemptions respectively as per prevailing tax laws.

 Life insurance premiums up to Rs.
 1.5 lakh per annum are exempt as per section 80C of the Indian Income Tax Act subject to fulfillment of certain conditions specified.
 This is also available for the life insurance premiums paid for your spouse and/or children.